thaua/media-search-service/README.md

 This application is responsible for searching into media providers (such as YouTube, Spotify, etc) based on query string.

-This is a small part of a bigger private project.
+This is a small part of a bigger private personal project.

 ## Requirements